openfaas/faas/guide/deployment_swarm_arm.md

 The work for For 64-bit ARM or the `aarch64` architecture is currently in testing/development.

 See the equivalent files as above with the arm64 suffix.

 ```
 $ docker stack deploy -c docker-compose.arm64.yml
 ```

+Currently the node is supported with a node-arm64 template.